chewwee/chewwee/README.md

 Hi there 👋
 I am Chew Wee from Malaysia.
 A self-taught data analyst who is passionate about data analysis and data visualization.

+I am deeply committed to lifelong learning and always eager to share my knowledge with anyone else who is interested.

 ## 🛠️ Skills and Tools